How to make a digital escape room for the classroom

 What are the benefits of using digital escape rooms in the classroom?

 Virtual escape rooms challenge students as they practice the real-world skills of critical thinking, teamwork, communication, and perseverance.
-Teachers who create a digital escape room can customize it for any content area and control the experience with age-appropriate visuals and clues.
+Teachers who create a digital escape room experiences can customize it for any content or subject area and control the experience with age-appropriate visuals and clues.
 Digital escape rooms require reading to navigate, so they might not be accessible to young learners.
 The escape room can function as an introduction to a topic, an application of a unit, or a stand-alone team-building lesson.
-For easy access, incorporate tools familiar to students, for example, Google Forms for the digital “locks” or Nearpod activities for clues.
+For easy access, incorporate tools familiar to students, for example, Google Forms for the digital “locks” or Nearpod activities for students to find clues.
 Learning the basics to design your own will give you a supply of free digital escape rooms for the classroom.

 A teacher knows their own students and curriculum; they can balance predictable clues with more difficult ones.
 Video game designers combine difficulty levels so the players continue playing; even when they get stuck on a hard level, they find a motivational boost in the easier sections.